modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 ## Post-Deployment Configuration

-*⚠️ Complete Steps 3-5 AFTER Step 1 (deployment) finishes*
+*⚠️ Complete these steps AFTER Step 1 (deployment) finishes*

-### Step 3: Setup Database Schema
+### Step 3: Database Setup (Automated)

-**🔗 Workflow Dependency**: *AI agent queries this data* - The agent looks up customer loan history and special vehicle info to gather context that informs a loan application decision.
+**🔗 Workflow Dependency**: The AI agent queries the SQL database for customer history and special vehicle information.
+The deployment script now handles this automatically.

-1. **Open Azure Portal** → Your Resource Group → Your SQL Database
-2. **Click "Query editor (preview)"** in the left sidebar
-3. **Sign in with "Entra ID authentication"** (uses your Microsoft Entra ID credentials)**
-4. **Update the script**:
+**✅ Automated Setup**: If you have `sqlcmd` installed (common on Windows), the deployment script automatically:
+- Creates the required database tables
+- Populates sample data for testing
+- Configures Logic App managed identity permissions
+- Completes the entire database setup

+**📋 Manual Setup** (if `sqlcmd` is not available):
+If the deployment script shows "sqlcmd is not available", follow these steps:

+1.  **Navigate to the SQL Database**:
+    *   In the Azure Portal, go to your resource group.
+    *   Click on the resource of type **SQL database**.
+It is important to select this one, not the 'SQL server' resource.

+2.  **Open Query Editor and Configure Access**:
+    *   In the SQL database's left-hand navigation, select **Query editor (preview)**.
+    *   You may see an error message: *"Cannot open server '[server-name]' requested by the login.
+Client with IP address '[your-ip]' is not allowed to access the server."*
+    *   If you see this, click the link in the message that says **Allowlist IP [your-ip] on server [server-name]**.
+This will create a firewall rule to grant your computer access.
+It may take a moment to take effect.
+    *   After the firewall rule is created, connect to the database using **Microsoft Entra ID authentication**.

+3.  **Run the Setup Script**:
-   - Open `Deployment/complete-database-setup.sql`
+    *   Open the `Deployment/complete-database-setup.sql` file in your local editor.
-   - Replace `your-logic-app-name` with your actual Logic App name
+    *   The script placeholder has already been replaced with your actual Logic App name during deployment.
-   - Copy the updated script
+    *   Copy the entire content of the SQL script.
-5. **Paste into Query Editor and click "Run"**
+    *   Paste it into the Query Editor in the Azure Portal and click **Run**.

-This creates sample customer data, special vehicle tables, and grants your Logic App's managed identity database access.
+This script creates the necessary tables, populates them with sample data, and grants your Logic App's managed identity the required permissions to access the database.

-**Troubleshooting**: If you get "Access Denied", ensure you have Microsoft Entra ID admin permissions on the SQL Server.

 ### Step 4: Configure V2 API Connections (Two-Layer Authentication)